learningequality/ka-lite-installers/osx/release-docs/README.md

  3. Click `Apply`.
 This will update the `KALITE_HOME` environment variable.
  4. Launch a new Terminal session to use the updated `KALITE_HOME` environment variable.
  5. Run `kalite manage syncdb --noinput`.
- 6. Run `kalite manage init_content_items --overwrite`.
- 7. Run `kalite manage unpack_assessment_zip /Users/Shared/ka-lite/assessment/assessment.zip`.
+ 7. Run `kalite manage retrievecontentpack local en /Applications/KA-Lite/support/content/contentpacks/en.zip`.
  8. Run `kalite manage setup --noinput`.
  9. Start the server again by clicking on `Start KA Lite` in the menu option.

-**Note:** You can specify another assessment items archive that you've downloaded at the `unpack_assessment_zip` step above.
-Make sure you use the archive for the installed version of KA Lite.
+**Note:** You can specify another content pack archive that you've downloaded from http://pantry.learningequality.org/downloads/ka-lite at the `retrievecontentpack` step above.
+Make sure you download the content pack archive for the installed version of KA Lite.

 ## Uninstall KA Lite